 They traveled as travelers and not tourists, who visit to see what is shown to them.
 Rather they traveled to live as the locals live and experience their lives.

-Somewhere in the modern times we lost these travelers and wanderers, as the culture of hosting strangers (or should I say people not know to you) was lost.
-Looks like this may have been because the world was going through a turmoil through the last century and people lost trust in each other.
-They found it difficult to believe and give shelter to people whom they knew, how could they trust someone who they do not even know where he or she came from.
+Somewhere in the modern times, we lost these travelers and wanderers, as the culture of hosting strangers (or should I say people not known to you) was lost.
+Looks like this may have been because the world was going through a turmoil through the last century.
+And people lost trust in each other.
+They found it difficult to believe and give shelter to people whom they knew.
+How could they trust someone whom they do not even know where he or she came from.

-In the internet era, when lot of people are better networked in the virtual world than in the real world, the era of travelers is being revived by movements like ‘Couchsurfing’.
+In the internet era, when a lot of people are better networked in the virtual world than in the real world, the era of travelers is being revived by movements like ‘Couchsurfing’.
 Couchsurfing is a website where you can become a member and be a part of the community which travels and hosts other travelers visiting their home locations.
-You can write about what kind of accommodation you have and for how long would you like the guests and if you have any preferences in terms of what guests.
-The guests visiting your town/city can then get in touch with you and if you are available with a couch, they come and stay with you.
+You can write about what kind of accommodation you have and for how long would you like the guests and if you have any preferences in terms of what guests to stay.
+The guests visiting your town/city can then get in touch with you.
+And if you are available with a couch, they come and stay with you.
 If you can take them around the city, they have nothing more to ask for.

 There are multiple ways to look at this kind of traveling.
 First, that comes to mind is affordable travel, as living cost is the highest cost when you travel.
 But to me, that is a small part of the whole experience.
 It is the best way to have a cultural exchange, to meet the people who live in the place you are visiting.
 Live the way they live, hear from them the local stories, stories that you would probably not get to read in all the tourism promotional material.
 They will take you to the best places to eat.
 Again these may not be the best-promoted places.
 They show you the place as it exists and not as it is prepared for the visitor.